Businesses can partner with a local authority for advice on how to comply with trading standards, environmental health and fire safety legislation.

 Step 2 – Find potential partners

 It’s up to you which primary authority you choose to partner with.
-Perhaps you want to choose a partner that’s located near your business headquarters, or one that you already have a good working relationship with.
-Or you could choose a primary authority that specialises in regulatory areas of interest to you.
+You could choose a partner that’s located near your business headquarters, or that you already have a good working relationship with, or that specialises in regulatory areas relevant to you.

 Step 3 – Agree the scope of the relationship and how it will be managed